NYPL/menus-api/README.md

 X-Ratelimit-Remaining: 4932
 ```

-*X-Ratelimit-Remaining* is determined by the number of requests left on your API token (not IP address).
+*X-Ratelimit-Remaining* is determined by the number of requests left on your API token and decremented on all request, whatever the response may be.

 ##Authentication